momtr/Naive-Bayes/README.md

 ## How does it work?
 Naive Bayes is an algorithm using Bayes' Theorem (see https://en.wikipedia.org/wiki/Bayes%27_theorem).
 <br>
-It is based on the following formula(s) for propabilities:
+It is based on the following formula(s) for
+pabilities:

 ```
-P .. propability
+P .. probability

 P(A and B) = P(A) * P(A|B)
 P(B and A) = P(B) * P(B|A)